itme-brain/ldv/README.md

 Simple and reusable nix flakes to setup developer environments declaratively and reproducibly

+Mainly geared towards purely functional languages that I like to use.

 Here is a simple bash script to add a `dev` command to enter these environments from anywhere